Skip to main content Skip to footer

 October Sustainability Month Celebration

 The City of Kent is designating October as Sustainability Month and invites all residents, schools, businesses, and organizations to join this celebration by participating in activities throughout the entire month that promote sustainable practices.
+Keep reading to view a list of planned events, how to get your activity listed, and more information about how to participate in the celebration!

 Are you not sure what sustainable practices are or how you can participate?
 The reality is that many times we are engaging in sustainable practices without realizing it.
 With that in mind, the following sample list of questions is provided to help you brainstorm and identify what your practices are, so that you can then think creatively about how you’d like to showcase them during sustainability month.